 Under the curtain of night

-Night is a busy time at the Curtain Fig. Many animals prefer to move about under the cover of darkness when their predators are asleep.
+Night is a busy time at Curtain Fig National Park.
+Many animals prefer to move about under the cover of darkness when their predators are asleep.
 From a predator’s point of view, darkness offers the opportunity to take advantage of prey that is not available during the day—from nocturnal (night-time) animals to worms that burrow to the surface when the sun goes down.
 Being nocturnal also allows animals to avoid competition with other diurnal (daytime) animals.
 Owls do not have to compete with hawks and eagles and nightjars take the place of swallows, swifts and flycatchers.

 The fauna of mabi forest is well documented.
 Over 130 species of birds are listed as mabi forest inhabitants and 41 of these have so far been recorded in the Curtain Fig National Park.

-A range of frogs and reptiles have been recorded in mabi forest including the near threatened (rare) rainforest skink (Eulamprus tigrinus).
+A range of frogs and reptiles have been recorded in mabi forest including the near threatened rainforest skink (Eulamprus tigrinus).

 Geology and landform

-The volcanic features of the landscape on this part of the Atherton Tableland are between 10,000 (Pleistocene) and two million (Pliocene) years old.
+The volcanic features of the landscape on this part of the Atherton Tableland are between 10,000 (Pleistocene) and 2 million (Pliocene) years old.
 As the volcanic rocks cooled and eroded, they formed the fertile basalt soils of today and were colonised by mabi forest.
 The forest floor of both parks is littered with basalt boulders.
 As a result, although the area was selectively logged, it was too stony to be cleared for agriculture.

-Mabi forest occurs only on fertile (high in phosphorus and calcium) basalt soils in areas where rainfall is between 1300 and 1600mm a year.
+Mabi forest occurs only on fertile (high in phosphorus and calcium) basalt soils in areas where rainfall is between 1,300 and 1,600mm a year.
 It once covered the area north and west of Malanda.

 Curtain Fig National Park is within the Wet Tropics World Heritage Area (WTWHA).
 Proclaimed in 1988 the WTWHA extends for about 450km between Cooktown and Townsville.
 Consisting of nearly 900,000 ha, vegetation includes tropical rainforest, open eucalypt forest, wetlands and mangrove forests.
-The WTWHA meets all four natural criteria for World Heritage listing.
+The WTWHA meets all 4 natural criteria for World Heritage listing.
 These criteria recognise the area's exceptional natural beauty and the importance of its biological diversity and evolutionary history, including habitats for numerous threatened species.
 The WTWHA also has cultural significance for Aboriginal people who have traditional links with the area and its surrounds.

 Find out more about the Wet Tropics Management Authority.

-As early as 1912, proposals for settlement and timber reserves were considered for the Curtain Fig area, but the land was considered too stony to be cleared for agriculture.
+As early as 1912, proposals for settlement and timber reserves were considered for the Curtain Fig National Park area, but the land was considered too stony to be cleared for agriculture.
 On 15 March 1913 an area of 486 acres was gazetted as a reserve for timber purposes.
-The timber reserve was cancelled in April 1915 and on the same day the area was gazetted State forest.
+The timber reserve was cancelled in April 1915 and on the same day the area was gazetted state forest.
 The Curtain Fig State Forest became a part of the Wet Tropics World Heritage Area in 1988 and was converted to national park in 2005.